Skip to main content

 Explain why you selected the first choice academic program above and why you are interested in studying this at NC State.
 (250 words)

-This is the classic “Why This Major?” prompt.
 Reading this prompt, it would be easy to fall into the trap of simply listing your extracurriculars that relate to your intended major.
-For example, if you want to major in engineering, you might list that you participated in Science Olympiad and other STEM activities.
-However, avoid the urge to do this.
+For example, if you want to major in engineering, you might list that you participated in Science Olympiad, robotics club, etc. However, avoid the urge to do this.

-While you should certainly mention if there is a particular extracurricular that drove you to love this field, do not simply list the things that you have done relating to this major or program.
+While you should certainly mention if there is a particular extracurricular that drove you to love this field, don’t simply list things you’ve done relating to this major or program.
 Instead, you want to support your decision with specific content that the NC State admissions officers have not yet seen on your application.

 For example, you could tell a story about a moment during the Science Olympiad when you encountered a project with applications beyond the club.
 Perhaps you discovered a robotic device to assist others and from that moment, you realized that this was a field where you could make a tangible impact.